 After the first three phases are complete, NHSBSA and NHS Digital plans to conduct a prioritisation and costing exercise to explore the possibility of including the Education and Ministry of Defence exemptions in the system.
 There is a lower volume of prescriptions which fall into these categories.

 The 2019 RTEC Phase One piloting: PSL

 Four community pharmacy contractors piloted Real Time Exemption Checking (RTEC) from February 2019 and across 2019.
-Those teams can now digitally check whether patients are eligible for free prescriptions (because they hold specific exemptions) using the new RTEC system.
-NHS Digital worked with the NHS Business Services Authority (NHSBSA) and Positive Solutions (PSL) Analyst system to develop the RTEC system.
-Following the completion of this pilot PSL progressed to further roll-out of RTEC Phase One to more of their customers (see Rollouts section below).
+NHS Digital worked with the NHS Business Services Authority (NHSBSA) and Positive Solutions (PSL) Analyst system to develop the RTEC system and supporting suppliers to roll it out to many more pharmacies after.

 RTEC has already been rolled out to PMR systems more than a thousand pharmacies and further rollouts are scheduled in the coming weeks and months in pharmacies that use the Cegedim Pharmacy Manager, EMIS Proscript Connect, Invatech Titan and Positive Solutions PMR systems.